rebcabin/masr/specs.md

-`Defmasrtype` creates both (1) the specs for particular heads like `Variable` and `Assignment`, and (2) a function, `->asdl-type`, that extracts the ASDL type from any instance hash-map.
+`Defmasrtype` creates both (1) the specs for particular heads like `Variable` and `Assignment`, and (2) a function, `->asdl-type`, that extracts the ASDL type from any entity hash-map.
 We present the extraction code first ("define" before "use"):

 ----------------------------------------------------------------
-## 17.1.
+## 18.1.
 EXTRACTING ASDL FROM MASR

 ```clojure